OWASP/DevGuide/contributing.md

 Feel free to discuss topics in the [project wiki][wiki] and create new discussions.

-Note that the [draft][draft] version provides the content for the released version of Developer Guide, in the ['release'][release] directory, promoted during the automated release process.
-Therefore any manual changes under the release directory are likely to be over-written.

 ### Ground rules

 * follow our [Code of Conduct](code_of_conduct.md)